After Trump calls off talks, Afghanistan braces for violence

-President Donald Trump’s decision to break off peace talks with the Taliban, at least for now, left Afghanistan bracing for a bloody prelude to national elections this month, while the administration declined Sunday to rule out a withdrawal of American troops without a peace accord.
+US President Donald Trump’s decision to break off peace talks with the Taliban, at least for now, left Afghanistan bracing for a bloody prelude to national elections this month, while the administration declined Sunday to rule out a withdrawal of US troops without a peace accord.

 In a round of television interviews, Secretary of State Mike Pompeo blamed an attack by the Taliban for the cancellation of talks at Camp David this weekend that the administration had expected would lead to the signing of a peace agreement.

-Pompeo said that the Taliban had “tried to gain negotiating advantage by conducting terror attacks inside the country,” resulting in the death of an American soldier in Kabul.
+Pompeo said that the Taliban had “tried to gain negotiating advantage by conducting terror attacks inside the country,” resulting in the death of a US soldier in Kabul.
 “We’re going to walk away from a deal if others try to use violence to achieve better ends in a negotiation,” he said.

 But after abruptly scrapping a diplomatic process that appeared to be inching toward a conclusion, it was unclear where Trump would go from here.

-The administration continued to face questions about what led to Trump’s sudden renunciation of the talks, including whether the sticking point was his desire to seal the deal himself in a dramatic summit meeting at Camp David.
+The administration continued to face questions about what led to Trump’s sudden renunciation of the talks, including whether the sticking point was his desire to seal the deal himself in a dramatic summit meeting at Camp David and why he chose to go public with the decision to withdraw the secret invitation to the Taliban.

 Pompeo and other administration officials left open the door to a resumption of negotiations, and so did the Taliban.
 But any new talks may not happen for several months, with each side feeling that an agreement that seemed within reach was sabotaged by the other, Afghan officials said.

 And there was a consensus in Kabul and Washington that the sudden derailment of what had seemed like a carefully orchestrated effort for a deal could lead to a surge of violence before the Sept.
 28 election.
-The Taliban have opposed holding the election, which President Ashraf Ghani is expected to win.
+The Taliban have opposed holding the election, of which President Ashraf Ghani is seen as a front-runner.

-Despite a constant, low-level series of car bombings and attacks, there has been a sense that the Taliban have been hanging back, hoping a deal would delay the election.
-Now, the Taliban have more of an incentive to disrupt the election, and make clear that after an 18-year war they remain a potent political and military player.
+Despite a series of car bombings and attacks, there has been a sense that the Taliban have been hanging back, hoping a deal would delay the election.
+Now, the Taliban have more of an incentive to disrupt the election and make clear that after an 18-year war they remain a potent political and military player.

 Trump’s aides said they were mystified about whether the president had a new strategy for fulfilling his promise to withdraw U.S. troops or preventing escalating violence.

-There were also questions about the accuracy of his assertion that the Taliban had accepted his invitation to Camp David on Sunday, and that he was the one calling it off.
+There were also questions about the accuracy of his assertion that the Taliban had accepted his invitation to Camp David on Sunday, and that he was the one calling off the meeting.

-Taliban negotiators said Sunday that they had agreed to come to the United States only after a deal was announced, suggesting that Trump may have canceled a meeting that the key participants were not planning to attend.
+Taliban negotiators said Sunday that they had agreed to come to the United States only after a deal was announced and only to meet with the U.S. side, suggesting that Trump may have canceled a meeting that the key participants were not planning to attend.

-Trump and Pompeo cited the Taliban attack that killed an American soldier Thursday as the reason for calling off the talks.
+Trump and Pompeo cited the Taliban attack that killed a U.S. soldier Thursday as the reason for calling off the talks.

 But the death of the soldier, Sgt.
 1st Class Elis Barreto Ortiz, was the 16th this year, one of many since talks with the Taliban began nearly a year ago.
 And Pompeo undercut the argument by acknowledging that the United States, too, has continued to fight, claiming “over a thousand Taliban killed in just the last 10 days alone.”